jnasante/ccew-ios-2016/07-tables/07-01-tables.markdown

 **Protocol conformance**

-First, wow do we indicate our class conforms to a protocol?
+First, how do we indicate our class conforms to a protocol?
 We put the protocol names in greater than and less than signs after the interface declaration for the class:

 ```objective-c
 @interface CCViewController : UIViewController <UITableViewDataSource, UITabBarDelegate>